JoergOstertag/projects/hand-wash-timers/with-servo/README.md

 ![Schaltplan](img/wemos-servo-hc-sr04_Steckplatine.png)

-There a different source Codes available.
+There are different source Codes available.

-The minimal Version is stripped of to almost the minimum.
+ - The [minimal Version](src/Wemos-D1-HandwashTimerServo-Minimal) is stripped of to almost the minimum.
 This way you can see that not really much is needed to get it working.
+ - The [Version with Delay](src/Wemos-D1-HandwashTimerServo).
+This Variant is using a delay() command to timer the 20 seconds.

-First Try for a housing 3D-Thing/HandwashTimer-Housing.scad printing takes about 3h
+First Try for a [housing](3D-Thing/) printing takes about 3h
    Material Cost about 1.46€